Pyhass/Hive-Custom-Component/README.md

 Setting this component up via YAML files requires adding the below into your home assistant configuration, replacing `<Your hive Username>` and `<Your hive Password>` with your username and password used on the [Hive](https://hivehome.com/) website.
-The scan interval is a time period set in minutes and this controls the interval as to how often the integration shold pull new data from hive.Once complete the integration will be setup and devices will be discovered and automatically added to Home Assistant.
+Once complete the integration will be setup and devices will be discovered and automatically added to Home Assistant.

 ```yaml